p1nkun1c0rns/awesomeness/README.md

 - [hackmd.io](https://hackmd.io) - Get everyone on the same page with Markdown.
 - [seashells.io](https://seashells.io) - Seashells lets you pipe output from command-line programs to the web in real-time.
 - [SheetBest](https://sheet.best) - Convert SpreatSheets into APIs
+- [readme generator](https://readme.so/editor) - simple editor allows you to quickly add and customize all the sections you need for your project's readme

 ## Testframeworks

 - [pollyjs](https://github.com/Netflix/pollyjs) - Polly.JS is a standalone, framework-agnostic JavaScript library that enables recording, replaying, and stubbing of HTTP interactions.
 - [KitchenCI](https://github.com/test-kitchen/test-kitchen) - Infrastructure Code Deserves Tests Too.

+## Buildsystems

+- [task](https://taskfile.dev/#/installation) - Task is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make

+## Packagemanager

+- [huber](https://github.com/innobead/huber) - Huber is to simplify the package management from GitHub projects with a builtin awesome list (live updating) of popular projects
+- [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool

 ## DesignShit